Nivlac40/onewordbot3/README.md

 # One Word v3

-One word bot's private source code, do not release this
+One word bot v3's source

 This bot uses [Arikawa](https://github.com/diamondburned/arikawa) to interact with discord's APIs